 Large Loss Bulletin - Social engineering fraud in M&A transactions

-Lockton has recently seen multiple clients targeted by highly sophisticated social engineering fraud linked directly to live merger and acquisition activity.
-These incidents are real and recent, and the techniques used suggest that private equity firms and their portfolio companies are likely targets.
+Lockton has seen multiple clients targeted by highly sophisticated social engineering fraud linked to merger and acquisition activity.
+These incidents are recent, and have had significant impacts.

 Even large organisations with strong internal controls have fallen victim to impersonation theft involving the following features: